Art&House Listening Sessions

 Weyes Blood - Titanic Rising (2019)

-Soup pairing for the album: Roasted Tomato, Fennel and Paprika Soup
+Soup pairing for the album: Sweet Potato and Apple Soup

 Movies and A Lot’s Gonna Change were two of my top three tracks from the album, while Wild Time remains my number one overall.
 Interestingly, during the session itself, Picture Me Better resonated with me in particular.